steve-winter/steve-winter.github.io/_sections/South Africa.md

 layout: entries
 title:  "South Africa"
 date:   2016-09-20 12:03:37 +0100
-categories: jekyll update
+categories: update
 label: south_africa
 permalink: /journeys/south_africa
+mainImage: blank
-mainImage: /images/pic03.jpg
+tileImage: /images/pic03.jpg
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.